Affiliate links on Android Authority may earn us a commission. Learn more.

 Nova Launcher Free vs Prime: Which one should you get?

 Nova Launcher is available with a very generous free version that provides most of the functionality for free.
-For most users, this will be more than enough to get started with customizing their phones.
+For most users, this will be more than enough to get started customizing their phones.

 However, advanced users will benefit from some features locked away with Nova Launcher Prime.
 Chief amongst these is gesture support that lets you initiate actions by pinching, swiping, and more on apps or folders.
 Nova Launcher Prime also supports notification badges that display a count of unread notifications on top of apps.
 Additionally, you also get the ability to add folders for apps within the app drawer.